08volt/moa-replicationstudy/README.md

 | borderline                       | ![](datasets/Generator/drifts_gifs/borderlineincremental.gif)            |

-I also analyzed the Sea and Sine [datasets](datasets/SeaSine) each with:
+I also analyzed the Sea and Sine [datasets](datasets/SeaSine), each one in the following versions:
 * 2 types of drift: sudden, incremental
 * 4 imbalance rates: 1-9 / 2-8 / 3-7 / 4-6